 The short Inca Trail is a good alternative for tourists who do not have much time to walking the Inca Trail 4 days and for those who enjoy short routes with the family.

-This short Inca Trail tour has a wide variety of flora and fauna and Inca sites such as Chachabamba and Wiñayhuayna, nothing to envy the traditional Inca trail.
+This 2 Day Inca Trail Tour has a wide variety of flora and fauna and Inca sites such as Chachabamba and Wiñayhuayna, nothing to envy the traditional Inca trail.